Legitimacy (family law): Law

 The Legitimacy Act 1926 of England and Wales legitimised the birth of a child if the parents subsequently married each other, provided that they had not been married to someone else in the meantime.
 The Legitimacy Act 1959 extended the legitimisation even if the parents had married others in the meantime and applied it to putative marriages which the parents incorrectly believed were valid.
 Neither the 1926 nor 1959 Acts changed the laws of succession to the British throne and succession to peerage and baronetcy titles.
 In Scotland children legitimated by the subsequent marriage of their parents have always been entitled to succeed to peerages and baronetcies and the Legitimation (Scotland) Act 1968 extended this right to children conceived when their parents were not free to marry.
 The Family Law Reform Act 1969 (c.
 46) allowed an illegitimate child to inherit on the intestacy of his parents.
 In canon and in civil law, the offspring of putative marriages have also been considered legitimate.

 Since December 2003 in England and Wales, April 2002 in Northern Ireland and May 2006 in Scotland, an unmarried father has parental responsibility if he is listed on the birth certificate.

 In the United States, in the early 1970s a series of Supreme Court decisions held that most common-law disabilities imposed upon illegitimacy were invalid as violations of the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
 Still, children born out of wedlock may not be eligible for certain federal benefits (e.g., automatic naturalization when the father becomes a US citizen) unless the child has been legitimized in the appropriate jurisdiction.

 Many other countries have legislatively abolished any legal disabilities of a child born out of wedlock.

 In France, legal reforms regarding illegitimacy began in the 1970s, but it was only in the 21st century that the principle of equality was fully upheld (through Act no. 2002-305 of 4 March 2002, removing mention of "illegitimacy" — filiation légitime and filiation naturelle; and through law no. 2009-61 of 16 January 2009).
 In 2001, France was forced by the European Court of Human Rights to change several laws that were deemed discriminatory, and in 2013 the Court ruled that these changes must also be applied to children born before 2001.

-In some countries, the family law itself explicitly states that there must be equality between the children born outside and inside marriage: in Bulgaria, for example, the new 2009 Family Code lists "equality of the born during the matrimony, out of matrimony and of the adopted children" as one of the principles of family law.
+In some countries, family law explicitly states that there must be equality between children born outside and inside marriage.
+For example, Bulgaria's Constitution decrees that children born outside marriage have the same rights as those born inside marriage.

 The European Convention on the Legal Status of Children Born out of Wedlock came into force in 1978.
 Countries which ratify it must ensure that children born outside marriage are provided with legal rights as stipulated in the text of this convention.
 The convention was ratified by the UK in 1981 and by Ireland in 1988.